ggkevinnnn/Launchpad-Saver/README.md

 1.Please enable Full Disk Access for the app in System Settings.
 2.Enable/Disable launchpad in available only in MacOS Tahoe Beta.
 3.Enable/Disable launchpad will restart the computer immediately.

+# Usage
+1.Download the app
+2.Enable Full Disk Access
+3.Start Using